-- MC parents will be aware of the Common Core Standards for each grade, state and local assessment for each grade, as well as MC's expectations regarding their academic progress through the following: - At BBQ/ Open House, teachers will share/distribute information regarding the common core standards for their grade-level. - Curriculum will be posted on the MC website. - Parents will receive a reading level on report cards. - Parents will receive information in regards to K-3 Reading Law - Teachers will share grade level expectations and aide parents in interpreting M-step results and other local assessment results. - Parents will receive written communication (progress report or report card) regarding students progress every 7 weeks.
-Sec 1118 (e) (1), Sec 1118 (c) (4) (B) - All communication will be in a format and language, to the extent practicable, that is understandable to families.
+MCE parents will be aware of the Common Core Standards for each grade, state and local assessment for each grade, as well as MCE's expectations regarding their academic progress through the following:

+At Open House, teachers will share/distribute information regarding the common core standards for their grade-level.
+Curriculum will be posted on MCE website.
+K-3 Parents will receive a reading level on report cards.

+Teachers will share grade level expectations and aid parents in interpreting MStep results and other local assessment results (NWEA, DRA, Common Assessments, etc).
+Parents will receive written communication (progress report or report card) regarding student progress approximately every 10 weeks.

+Sec 1118 (e) (1), Sec 1118 (c) (4) (B)

+All communication will be in a format and language, to the extent practicable, that is understandable to families.

 Sec 1118 (e) (5)